 Our website offers the option to subscribe to a free newsletter.
 When you subscribe to the newsletter, data entered in the form will be transferred to us.

 The following data is also collected when you subscribe:

 - IP address of the originating computer

-- Date and time of registration (→ C2)
+- Date and time of registration (à C2)

-A contact form on our website can be used to get in touch electronically.
+There are contact forms on our website which can be used for electronic contact.
 If a user chooses to do so, the data entered in the form will be transferred to us and stored.
 This data is:

 - First name and surname

 With the Business Doctor contact form, the following data is transmitted to us and stored: